These Are the Jobs You Can Get with Just HTML and CSS

 Firstly, a lot of people know HTML and CSS, so it’s not hard to find someone who can do them.
 There is a huge demand for these skills, but also a huge supply.

-On top of that, a lot of designers and developers know HTML and CSS as well as more advanced skills that they can use to build more interactive, functional websites.
-In other words, employers can hire people who know more advanced skills too, so why would they hire someone who has just learned HTML and CSS?
+On top of that, a lot of designers and developers know HTML and CSS as well as more advanced skills that they can use to build more interactive, functional websites and web applications.
+In other words, employers (including many startups) can hire people who know more advanced skills too, so why would they hire someone who has just learned HTML and CSS?

 Well…there are actually a lot of reasons!
 And there are jobs out there.
-At the time of publishing, Indeed lists almost 15,000 with the keywords “HTML” and “CSS,” and many of those are junior or entry-level.
+At the time of publishing, Indeed lists almost 25,000 jobs with the keywords “HTML” and “CSS,” and many of those are junior or entry-level.